slawr/kuksa-can-provider/doc/configuration.md

 $ canplayer vcan0=elmcan -v -I candump.log -l i -g 1
 ```

-3. Start the kuksa val server or the databroker, for further infomation see [Using kuksa-val-server](#using-kuksa-val-server) or [Using kuksa-databroker](#using-kuksa-databroker).
+3. Start the kuksa val server or the databroker, for further infomation see [Using kuksa-val-server](#using-kuksa-val-server), [Using kuksa-databroker](#using-kuksa-databroker) or [Using Apache IoTDB or COVESA Central Data Service Playground (CDSP)](#using-apache-iotdb-or-covesa-central-data-service-playground).

 4. Run the dbcfeeder.py